Convective Turing Bifurcation: Introduction

-Theorem \ref{mainLS} so far as we know is new, at least in the general $SO(2)$ (translation-invariant) but not $O(2)$ (translation- and reflection-invariant case).
-It is established for a simple form of nonlinearity in Proposition \ref{mainprop} and extended to general nonlinearities in Remark \ref{genrmk} and Section \ref{s:LS2}.
-We note the interesting subtlety that, without $O(2)$ symmetry, {\it one cannot conclude existence of stationary solutions}, even in the case that the approximating (cGL) solution is stationary, but only traveling waves with slow, $O(\eps^3)$ speed.
+Theorem \ref{mainLS} so far as we know is new in the general $SO(2)$ (translation- but not reflection-invariant) case- at least in its full details- and certainly in its method of proof.
+The latter, similarly as in \cite{M}, uses Lyapunov-Schmidt reduction to a codimension two $SO(2)$ bifurcation in two dimensions parametrized by $(\mu, \delta)$, where $\delta$ is a free parameter allowing for variation in speed, tracing through this process and the matched asymptotic steps of Theorem \ref{maincGL} to verify that the resulting reduced system matches to lowest order the rotating-wave system \eqref{nld} for the complex Ginzburg-Landau equation \eqref{eq:cGL}.
+It is established for nonlinearies that are functions of $u$ alone in Theorem \ref{thm:LSReduction} and Corollary \ref{mainprop}, and extended to general quasilinear nonlinearities in Section \ref{s:LS2}.
+It is extended to nonlocal nonlinearities in Remark \ref{genrmk}.
+We note the interesting subtlety that, without $O(2)$ symmetry, {one cannot conclude existence of stationary solutions}, even in the case that the approximating (cGL) solution is stationary, but only traveling waves with slow, $O(\eps^3)$ speed.

+\br An alternative approach to the proof of Theorem \ref{mainLS}, as described in \cite[Case 2, \S 6.1]{M3} is Kirchg\"assner reduction, or ``spatial dynamics'' \cite{Ki}, in which one seeks time-periodic solutions by reduction to a center manifold ODE in $x$ within the space of time-periodic functions.
+However, this approach, though elegant, does not seem to yield stability information.
+Ultimately, both approaches rely on reduction to a two-dimensional ODE with $SO(2)$ invariance inherited from translational invariance in the original problem: temporal in the spatial dynamics setting and spatial in our setting of classical Lyapunov-Schmidt reduction, with the main technical tasks being, first, to confirm that the resulting reduced systems match to up to a small error the analogous rotating-wave system for \eqref{eq:cGL} and, second, to show by unfolding of the bifurcation that this small error in the models indeed translates to a small error in the solutions. \er